• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Intoxication: A 60-Second Seminar in Workers’ Compensation Claims Handling

-October 23, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+October 23, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Of all the affirmative defenses in workers’ compensation, by far the most difficult for an employer to successfully litigate is intoxication.
 This defense is comprised of three elements, all of which must be proven by the employer.
 The purpose of today’s blog is to review the requirements to successfully raise an intoxication defense as it is often misunderstood by many employers.